Partner Types and Eligibility

 - Manufacturers of component parts of a labeled product category are not eligible to become WaterSense partners at this time.

 Join now by completing a Manufacturers Partnership Agreement online.

 Professional Certifying Organizations

 Organizations that have a certification program in the United States for landscape irrigation professionals in irrigation system design, installation/maintenance, or auditing can apply for the WaterSense label.
-Certifying organizations must offer a certification program that meets or exceeds the specifications set by EPA, including criteria such as the need for independent oversight, experience requirements, examinations, and a focus on water efficiency as a key component.
+Professional certifying organizations must meet the requirements described in the WaterSense Professional Certification Program Labeling System and offer a certification program that meets or exceeds the specifications set by EPA, including criteria such as the need for independent oversight, experience requirements, examinations, and a focus on water efficiency as a key component.

 Promotional partners assist EPA in educating others about the value of water, water efficiency, and the WaterSense brand.
 Organizations are prohibited from earning a profit from the use of WaterSense program tools and materials.
 To be eligible to become WaterSense partners, organizations must educate or work with consumers or organizations located in the United States and Canada.

 These partners fall into one or more of the following organization types: